Moduli problems for operadic algebras: From FMPs to algebras

-In this section we introduce the notion of a formal moduli problem for algebras over a (augmented) $\base$-operad $\PP$ (Section \ref{sec:fmps}), as well as the main ingredients that will be used to relate such formal moduli problems to algebras over the dual operad $\mf{D}(\PP)$.
+In this section we introduce the main ingredients that will be used to relate formal moduli problems of algebras over an operad $\mathscr{P}$ to algebras over its dual operad $\mf{D}(\PP)$ as in Definition \ref{def:dualoperad}.
 In particular, we describe an adjoint pair of $\infty$-categories

 sending an algebra to its (bar) dual algebra (see Section \ref{sec:weakkoszul}).
 This adjunction is an example of a \emph{weak Koszul duality context} in the sense of \cite{calaque2018formal} and will be the main actor in the proof of our main theorem (Theorem \ref{thm:mainthm}).
 Indeed, the axiomatic framework developed in \cite{DAGX,calaque2018formal} provides explicit conditions under which this adjoint pair induces an equivalence between $\mf{D}(\PP)$-algebras and formal moduli problems over $\PP$.
 We will recall these conditions in Section \ref{sec:outline} (see Theorem \ref{thm:axiomatic}).